 Tolstoy had come to believe that the essence of life was best captured by the Eastern parable of a man hanging onto a branch inside of a well, with a dragon at the bottom, a beast at the top, and the mice eating the branch to which he clings.
 There is no way out and the pleasures of life—honey on the branch—are ruined by our inevitable death.
 Everything leads to the truth: “And the truth is death.”
-This recognition of death and the meaninglessness of life ruin the joy of life.
-There is, Tolstoy thought, no reason to live.
+This recognition of death and the meaninglessness of life ruin any joy we might experience.
+There is, he thought, no reason to live.
 Was there any way out of this conclusion?

 Perhaps an answer could be found in science but he dismissed this idea.
-Science provides knowledge but it does not give comfort.
-And the kind of knowledge which gives comfort—knowledge about the meaning of life—doesn’t exist.
-He had come to the realization that everything is incomprehensible.
-Yet Tolstoy noted that the sense of meaninglessness disturbs the learned more than it does the simple people.
+Science provides knowledge but it does not give comfort, and the kind of knowledge which gives comfort—knowledge about the meaning of life—doesn’t exist.
+He had come to believe that everything is incomprehensible.
+Yet Tolstoy noted that the sense of meaninglessness disturbs the learned more than it does simple people.
 So he began to look to the working class for answers, to people who seem to have answered the question of the meaning.
 Tolstoy saw that they did not derive meaning from pleasure, since they had so little of it, and yet they thought that suicide was a great evil.

 It seemed then that the meaning of life was not found in any rational, intellectual knowledge but rather “in an irrational knowledge.
 This irrational knowledge was faith…” Tolstoy says he must choose between reason, from which it follows that there is no meaning, and faith, which entails rejecting reason.
 But if reason leads to the conclusion that nothing makes sense, then reason is irrational.
 And if irrationality leads to meaning, then irrationality is really rational.